mk-fg/reliable-discord-client-irc-daemon/README.md

 Daemon control/config commands are available in #rdircd.control channel,
 #rdircd.debug chan can be used to tweak various logging and inspect daemon state
-and protocols more closely, send "help" there to list available commands.
+and protocols more closely, send `help` there to list available commands.

 For broad outline of various supported configuration settings, see [rdircd.defaults.ini] file (output of `./rdircd --conf-dump-defaults`),